 The best part about these giving circles is that they’re helping to provide more unrestricted funding to smaller, more local, more diverse nonprofits.
 For example, Vocal Minority, a group that was founded in the San Francisco Bay Area, is focused on supporting social justice charities with operating budgets under $5 million.

-So, how can you start your own giving circle?
+How can you start your own giving circle?

 Step 1: Find a small group of friends, family members, coworkers, neighbors, or others who are interested in making a difference together.